sparklingrobots/nano2017/second_draft/meta/NotesOnEditing.md

 ## 2018.12.13
 Got a late start due to wanting to bond with family who are off for the day.
 And then got interrupted with a Christmas question.
 That is the nature of a writing life, maybe.
 But I don't feel the anger as strongly as some days when this happens.
 I'll get there.

+## 2018.12.14
+Shoving in a little scrap of time, not sure where to focus and not getting much done.

 # LINKS I WANT TO REVIEW
 http://www.writersdigest.com/writing-articles/by-writing-goal/improve-my-writing/8-ways-to-write-better-characters
 http://www.writersdigest.com/online-editor/how-to-make-ordinary-characters-compelling